hungweihuang/hungweihuang.github.io/index.md

 ---
 [HR Analytics - Advanced Data Analysis with R](/pdf/HR Analytics.pdf)

+The goal of this project was to predict employee attrition rate and monthly income.
+Logistic Regression was used to predict the probability of attrition, while Linear Regression was used to predict monthly income.
+My individual report is attached on page 27.
+R code (page 40) and supplementary graphs are also attached as appendices.

+Individual Contributions (include R code and Technical Report):
+1. Exploratory Data Analysis
+2. Ordinary Least Square
+3. Correspondence Analysis
+4. Lasso Regression
+5. Partial Least Square

 ---
 [Walmart Sales Prediction - Time Series Analysis and Forecasting with R](/pdf/Walmart Sales Prediction.pdf)